The Healing Power of Compassion

 One of Dr. Maddocks’ favorite parts about being a clinical oncologist is that each day is different and offers new challenges.
 “I see patients two days a week, read through research, collaborate with others, write protocols, enroll patients in clinical trials, and examine data,” says Dr. Maddocks.
 “My job is both exciting and rewarding, and the best part is making an impact on my patients’ lives.”
 The relationships Dr. Maddocks forms with her patients not only mean everything to her but motivates her to help move research forward.
 “In many cases, I develop long-term relationships with my patients and they become like family to me,” says Dr. Maddocks.
 “I am grateful for the opportunity to watch them grow, their families grow, and see them experience life after lymphoma.”

 Dr. Maddocks believes research is the most impactful way to help improve the lives of those diagnosed with blood cancer.
 Her goal is to find ways for her and her colleagues to improve patients’ quality of life through existing treatments, as well as examine new treatments that have the biggest potential to cure patients in the long run.
-“I often see patients with aggressive forms of lymphoma such as mantle cell (MCL) and diffuse large B cell lymphoma (DLBCL), who as a result, can often present very sick,” says Dr. Maddocks.
+“I often see patients with aggressive forms of lymphoma such as mantle cell lymphoma (MCL) and diffuse large B cell lymphoma (DLBCL), who as a result, can often present very sick,” says Dr. Maddocks.
 “When you treat them and they get better it is a very satisfying feeling, but for those patients who do not respond as well to treatment, it challenges us as doctors to make it better and find new ways to treat them.”

 Dr. Maddocks feels being a researcher has an invaluable effect on her work as a physician.
 “I think it keeps me more open-minded and always challenging,” says Dr. Maddocks.
 She says the rapid pace of scientific discovery not only motivates her to continue to do better for her patients but allows her to provide hope to her patients who may be struggling.
 “A lymphoma diagnosis can be extremely overwhelming but sharing information about potential new treatments with my patients offers them comfort and allows them to have a better outlook on their journey ahead.”